zcxads/ASAC_ML_Project/README.md

 ## Dataset Description
 The dataset contains the following features:

-1. Age: The age of the employee.
+- Age: Age of the individual.
-2. Gender: The gender of the employee.
-3. Education: The highest level of education achieved by the employee.
+- Education: Highest level of education attained by the individual.
-4. Job Role: The current job role of the employee.
-5. Department: The department in which the employee works.
+- Education Field: Field or area of study for the individual's education.
+- Gender: Gender of the individual.
+- Marital Status: Marital status of the individual.
+- Num Companies Worked: Number of companies the individual has worked for.
+- Total Working Years: Total number of years the individual has worked in their career.

+- Employee Number: Unique identification number for each employee.
+- Training Time Last Year: Number of hours of training the employee received in the last year.
-6. Years at Company: The number of years the employee has been with the company.
+- Years at Company: Number of years the employee has been with the current company.
-7. Years in Current Role: The number of years the employee has been in the current role.
+- Years in Current Role: Number of years the employee has been in their current role.
-8. Years Since Last Promotion: The number of years since the employee's last promotion.
+- Years since last Promotion: Number of years since the employee's last promotion.

-9. Years with Current Manager: The number of years the employee has had the current manager.
+- Daily Rate: The daily pay rate or salary of the employee.
+- Hourly Rate: The hourly pay rate or salary of the employee.
-10. Monthly Income: The monthly income of the employee.
+- Monthly Income: The monthly income or salary of the employee.
-11. Work-Life Balance: Employee's self-reported work-life balance satisfaction.
+- Monthly Rate: A monthly rate or salary-related metric.
+- Stock Option Level: Level of stock options granted to the employee.
+- Percent Salary Hike: The percentage increase in salary or wage.

+- Department: The department within the company where the employee works.
+- Business Travel: Frequency or nature of business-related travel undertaken by the employee.
+- Distance from Home: The distance between the employee's home and the workplace.
+- Job Level (1~5): The level or rank of the employee's job within the company (typically ranging from 1 to 5).
+- Overtime: Whether the employee works overtime or not.
-12. Performance Rating: Employee's performance rating.
+- Performance Rating: The employee's performance rating.
-13. Number of Companies Worked: The number of companies the employee has worked for previously.
+- Years with Current Manager: The number of years the employee has worked under the current manager.

-14. Distance from Home: The distance of the employee's home from the workplace.
+- Environment Satisfaction: The level of satisfaction the employee has with their work environment.
+- Job Involvement: The degree to which the employee is involved and engaged in their job.
+- Job Satisfaction: The overall satisfaction the employee feels with their job.
+- Relationship Satisfaction: The satisfaction level in terms of work-related relationships.
+- Work-Life Balance: How balanced the employee perceives their work and personal life.

 ## Methodology
 Our approach to solving this binary classification problem involves the following steps: